Snipesy/pokedex-compose/README.md

 This Pokèdex app has odd behavior shown to only specific users, but we can't find the code for it.

-Find the hidden component, without looking at the sources :)
+Find the hidden component, without looking at the sources :).

+To start, download the APK from releases, and open it in [JADX](https://github.com/skylot/jadx).
+This application can be reversed 100% statically.

 <details>
   <summary>Hint 1</summary>